point-4ward/Home-Assistant/README.md

 sun:        <---------  One line

-tts:
-  - platform: Google <-------- Two lines

-#####Not fine:

 media_player:
   - platform: kodi
-    host: 192.168.0.123  <----- Three lines or more
+    host: 192.168.0.123  <----- Three lines

+#####Not fine
+mqtt:
+  broker: !secret mqtt_broker
+  port: !secret mqtt_port
+  client_id: !secret mqtt_client_id <---- Four lines or more
+  keepalive: 60
+  username: !secret mqtt_username
+  password: !secret mqtt_password
 ```

-Where the entry will take three lines or more, I use an include and place the include file in the config/misc/ directory.
+Where the entry will take four lines or more, I use an include and place the include file in the config/misc/ directory.
 I use the exact name of the component for the include, eg:
 ```
-media_player: !include config/misc/media_player.yaml
+mqtt: !include config/misc/mqtt.yaml
 ```

 In cases where the new include file becomes large (I favour keeping them in bite-sized chunks of around 50 lines or fewer), I split that file in to as many as are needed and place them in a folder named exactly after the component, eg:
 ```
-media_player: !include_dir_list config/media_player/
+zone: !include_dir_list config/zone/
 ```

 You may note that by following this rule I have also, contrary to convention, done this with my 'homeassistant:' core instance, placing the multiple-lined entries in an included file located at /config/core/homeassistant.yaml  .
 (I put it in the folder 'core' to keep it separate from the non-core components.)

 I have also used 'packages' to group some items together in to a combined 'device' (like a radio player for my chromecasts, and an alarm clock function that switches on lights), the configuration files for which are also kept in bite-sized chunks using the above method, although the includes are nested slightly to prevent duplicates from recursively merged folders.

+This means I can keep all the configuration files in an order that makes sense to me, and keeps them small so they are easy to debug.
+The only files in my system with more than 50 lines are `configuration.yaml` and `secrets.yaml` .

 All of which, for me, leads to an easy to manage configuration system that looks something like this...